bigchaindb/BEPs/10/README.md

 As a proxy app, we used a simple kv-store implemented in Golang.
 The proxy-app was configured both as an integrated Tendermint process and as an external process communicating over a TCP connection.
 We ran benchmarks using a number of different parameters to isolate the effect of load, number of connections, logging, and test duration on overall performance.

 Over several test conditions, we observed an average performance loss of 14% due to the TCP connection.
-It is worth nothing, however, that under sustained high load, transaction rates for both internal and external processes were identical.
+It is worth noting, however, that under sustained high load, transaction rates for both internal and external processes were identical.
 This suggests that while the TCP connection slows down performance when Tendermint has idle cycles, under high load, our bottleneck occurs on the Tendermint side.
-This conclusion is supported be observing the connection rate under sustained but low load, which reveals no significant difference in the internal and external transaction rates.
+This conclusion is supported by observing the connection rate under sustained but low load, which reveals no significant difference in the internal and external transaction rates.

 Results can be seen in detail [in appendix 2][benchmark-tcp-connection].